 Cafe Nuevo Mundo

 Calle de Manuel Bravo 206

 Cafe Brujula is another very popular Oaxacan coffee shop.
 They have several locations - my favorite is the one near the Zocalo (address below).
 It’s a big space, and pleasant to spend time in for awhile.
 They have a large central courtyard lined with tables that is great for catching up with friends over coffee or working from your laptop.

 Cafe La Antigua is a lovely little cafe that is only a couple blocks from Santo Domingo, but feels like it’s far from the tourist hustle and bustle.

 They make great coffee here from beans from the mountains of Oaxaca.
 I don’t usually order mochas but they make a great one here.
 And the decor is simple but warm and inviting.

 Cafe La Antigua

-I'm really excited about this new coffee shop - they really know what they are doing with coffee.
-The barista spent lots of time telling us all about the beans they had (both were from local Oaxacan growers - she knew the farms' history and how long they have been growing the beans), and explained which bean was best brewed in which method (Chemex, Aeropress, V60, etc.).
+I'm really excited about this coffee shop - they really know their stuff.
+Every time I visit, the baristas spend lots of time telling me all about the beans they have (usually 4 different varieties from Oaxacan growers in different regions of the state - they seem to know everything about the beans, from the farms' history to how long they have been growing the coffee).
+They'll also explain which bean is best brewed in which method (Chemex, Aeropress, V60, etc.).
 The coffee is well balanced and delicious.
 And the space is cute in a quieter residential part of the centro.
+You can also buy this delicious coffee by the bag.
 One of the best coffee shops on this Oaxaca food guide!